• English

 Hypostyle Hall is rectangular, with 12 columns to support its roof.
 On both sides of the entrance stands a falcon-shaped statue of Horus of Behdet.
 This hall is also known as the Outer Hypostyle Hall.

 At the end of the Temple is the sanctuary, which includes a niche of grey granite where a statue of the god once stood.
 In front of the dais is a resting pedestal for the divine boat.
 The sanctuary is surrounded, on the outside, by 12 rooms, where many religious scenes are depicted on their walls.
-Some of these rooms were used as storerooms, while others were dedicated to various religious purposes.
+Some rooms were storerooms, while others were dedicated to various religious purposes.

 the-temple-of-edfu